Latin American Boom: Critique

 A common criticism of the Boom is that it is too experimental and has a "tendency toward elitism".
 In his study of the Post-Boom period, Donald L. Shaw writes that Mario Benedetti was very critical of Boom writers like García Márquez who, in Benedetti's view, "represent a privileged class that had access to universal culture and were thus utterly unrepresentative of average people in Latin America."
 In his article on Donoso's break from the Boom Philip Swanson articulates another critique of the "new novel" (i.e. Boom novel): "Though [it] was essentially a reaction against a perceived staleness in conventional realism, many of the formal experiments and innovations of modern fiction have themselves become standardized features of modern writing, leading to another form of traditionalism where one set of stereotypes has been replaced with another."
 Also often criticized is the Boom's emphasis on masculinity, both in the fact that all of the movement's representatives were male and the treatment of female characters within the novels.
 The Boom fiction's emphasis on history and the fantastic has also been the subject of criticism as it was claimed that it is too removed from the realities of Latin American political situations that it criticized.
-Authors such as Severo Sarduy have critiqued the tropes (e.g., phallogocentric discourse) that supported much of the literary movement’s legitimacy.
+Authors such as Severo Sarduy, who was associated with the French intellectuals of Tel Quel, have critiqued the tropes (e.g., phallogocentric discourse) that supported much of the literary movement’s legitimacy.

 Impact

 The Boom had an immediate impact as it changed the way Latin American culture was viewed around the world.
 The commercial success of the Boom writers had the effect of elevating them almost to rock star status in Latin America.
-Of course, translation played a major role in the success of the Boom writers because it gave them a much larger audience.
-These authors continued to produce best-sellers for four decades.
+Translation played a role in the success of Boom writers: it gave them a much larger audience.
+These authors continued to produce best sellers for four decades.
 In addition, the Boom opened the door for new Latin American writers in terms of the international scene.
 A testimony to the Boom's global impact is the fact that "up-and-coming international writers" look upon the likes of Fuentes, García Márquez or Vargas Llosa as their mentors.